-Political-party funding oversight lies with the Constitutional Court, which has a specific body to monitor party financing and accounts - the Entidade das Contas e Financiamentos Políticos (ECFP).
+Political-party funding oversight lies with the Constitutional Court (Tribunal Constitucional), which has a specific independent body tasked with monitoring party financing and accounts - the Entidade das Contas e Financiamentos Políticos (ECFP).
 There are two main sources of funds for political parties.
 First, the state provides funding to all parties that received vote shares above a certain threshold in previous elections (over 100,000 votes in the case of legislative elections); second, parties receive private contributions, which must be registered with the electoral commissions of each of the parties at the local, regional and national levels.

 Parties' annual accounts and separate electoral-campaign accounts are published on the ECFP website and are scrutinized by this entity, albeit with considerable delay.
-During the current period under review, the ECFP pronounced judgements on the 2011 presidential elections, as well as on party accounts for the years 2011 and 2012.

-As noted in the previous report, ECFP reviews tend to identify irregularities and/or illegalities.
+As noted in previous reports, ECFP reviews do identify irregularities and/or illegalities.
 However, sanctions for infractions are relatively small and infrequent.
-A 2012 study examining oversight of party accounts - based on interviews with both the ECFP and party representatives - noted that the ECFP lacked resources, which limits its capacity to fully monitor party and election funding.
-This appears to have remained true in the current period.
+A 2012 study examining oversight of party accounts - based on interviews with both the ECFP and party representatives - noted that the ECFP lacked resources, which limited its capacity to monitor party and election funding fully.
+This appears to have remained true in the current review period.